netconf-wg/netconf-etag/draft-lindblad-netconf-transaction-id.md

 RESTCONF, [RFC 8040](https://tools.ietf.org/html/rfc8040),
-defines a mechanism for detecting changes in configuration subtrees based on Entity-tags (ETags) and Last-Modified txid values.
+defines a mechanism for detecting changes in configuration subtrees based on Entity-Tags (ETags) and Last-Modified txid values.

 In conjunction with this, RESTCONF provides a way to make configuration changes conditional on the server confiuguration being untouched by others.
 This mechanism leverages